Family Stories Yesterday

 Intentional Communities

-In 1784 a league of Catholic families from St. Mary’s County pledged to migrate to what was then Kentucky County, Virginia to form an intentional Catholic community on Pottinger’s Creek (Loretto) south of the inland village of Bardstown.
-There the first parish church, Holy Cross, was erected in 1785.
-Pioneer landowner Philmer Lee‘s Catholic neighbors in Maryland and subsequently at Pottinger’s Creek included Thompsons.
-In 1786 a separate community was founded about 10 miles southwest of Holy Cross on Hardin’s Creek (Lebanon).
-Among these pioneers were a Bennett Thompson and a John Thompson.5 The Hardin Creek community eventually built the parish church of St. Charles.
+For mutual support and protection, a league of Catholic families from St. Mary’s County pledged to form an intentional Catholic community on Pottinger’s Creek, north of the current town of Loretto and south of what would shortly become the Nelson County seat of Bardstown.
+The first Catholic church in Kentucky, Holy Cross, was erected at the Pottinger Creek settlement in 1785.
+The name “Thompson” appears among pioneer landowner Philmer Lee‘s neighbors there and previously in Southern Maryland.6 In 1786 a separate community was founded about 10 miles southwest of Holy Cross on Hardin’s Creek (near modern Lebanon).
+Among these Catholics were a Bennett Thompson and a John Thompson.6 The Hardin Creek community eventually built the parish church of St. Charles.
 By 1787, about fifty Catholic families were eking out a living in the vicinity.
-Although there were then perhaps only 20 ordained clergy in the entirety of the newly independent United States, Rev. Carroll soon sent a priest to minister to the Kentucky faithful.
-By 1791, six distinct Catholic communities had spread throughout central Kentucky’s “Holy Land” of what is now Nelson, Marion, and Washington Counties.
+Although there were then perhaps only 20 ordained clergy in the entirety of the newly-independent United States, Rev. Carroll soon sent a priest to minister to the Kentucky faithful.
+By 1791, six distinct Catholic communities had spread throughout “Kentucky’s Holy Land”: current Nelson, Marion, and Washington Counties.

 In 1808, four new American Catholic dioceses were formed: Boston, New York, Philadelphia, and Bardstown, the latter embracing all of the Northwest territories.
-By 1811, there were 6,000 Catholics, eight priests, about 10 wooden churches or chapels, and perhaps 30 additional mission communities in central Kentucky.3 Seminaries and religious orders followed, including Cistercian Trappist monks from France and the Sisters of Charity of Nazareth from Maryland.6 Catherine Spalding, a colleague of St. Elizabeth Ann Seton and a pioneer of Kentucky social work, led the latter order in starting schools, an orphanage, and a hospital.
+By 1811, there were 6,000 Catholics, eight priests, about 10 churches or chapels, and perhaps 30 additional mission communities in central Kentucky.3 Seminaries and religious orders followed, including Cistercian Trappist monks from France and the Sisters of Charity of Nazareth from Maryland.7 Catherine Spalding, a colleague of St. Elizabeth Ann Seton and a pioneer of Kentucky social work, led the latter order in starting schools, an orphanage, and a hospital.
 Catherine’s relatives included future bishops Martin J. Spalding and John L. Spalding, fellow Kentuckians who appear elsewhere in our family stories.

 Patriot Joseph Thompson

 Some in St. Mary’s County were awarded bounty land for Revolutionary War service.
 Joseph Thompson (1750-1803) and his wife Nancy Ann (Elgin, 1761-1804) had 1000 acres of bounty land surveyed in Joseph’s name on the Green River in 1792.
 The river was as much as 120 miles removed from the county seat in Bardstown, and thus from fellow Catholics and the sacraments.
-Joseph and Nancy, with at least four children, traveled to Kentucky, but the parents died in Washington County, a few miles east of Bardstown and far from the Green River.
+Joseph and Nancy, with at least four children, traveled to Kentucky, but the parents died in Washington County, a few miles east of Bardstown, and far from the Green River.

 Thompson Descendants